zzzprojects/learn-orm/tutorials/visual-studio/create-solution-and-project.md

 # Create Solution and Project

-In Visual Studio, a project holds the items needed to build your application, such as source files, images, icons, and references, etc. When you create a new project, Visual Studio creates a solution to contain the project.
+In Visual Studio, a project holds the items needed to build your application, such as source files, images, icons, references, etc. When you create a new project, Visual Studio creates a solution to contain the project.
 You can also add new or existing projects to the solution.

-## What is Project?
+## What is a Project?

 When you create an application or website in Visual Studio, you start with a project.
 A project contains all files that are compiled into an executable, library, or website.

  - Those files can include source code, icons, images, data files, and so on.
  - A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.

-## What is Solution?
+## What is a Solution?

 A Solution is simply a container for one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.